-The New Mexico Earth Science Achievement Award honors individuals who have made significant contributions to advancing or facilitating the role of earth science in the areas of education, research, public service, and public policy in New Mexico.
+The New Mexico Earth Science Achievement Awards honor individuals who have made significant contributions to advancing or facilitating the role of earth science in the areas of education, research, public service, and public policy in New Mexico.

-The award is currently sponsored by the New Mexico Bureau of Geology & Mineral Resources.
+The awards are currently sponsored by the New Mexico Bureau of Geology & Mineral Resources.

 - Awards can be made to two nominees per year in the categories of research/education and public service/public policy.

 - Award recipients will be selected by a committee chaired by the State Geologist.

 - The awards will be presented annually at the New Mexico State Roundhouse in Santa Fe during the legislative session in conjunction with Natural Resources Day.

 - Current employees of the New Mexico Bureau of Geology & Mineral Resources are not eligible for nomination for the award.

 Nominations should include a letter that portrays the relevant accomplishments of the nominee, and any supplemental materials that might be useful to the selection committee.

 Earth Science Achievement Award

 New Mexico Bureau of Geology / New Mexico Tech